 What is a DSO?

 DSO stands for Designated School Official.
-A DSO is responsible for reporting and updating information to the U.S. Citizenship and Immigration Service (USCIS) about each F-1 student’s situation.
+A DSO is responsible for reporting and updating the information to the U.S. Citizenship and Immigration Service (USCIS) about each F-1 student’s situation.

 How do I enroll in class?